klee2024/data-ethics-final-project/README.md

 ### Generate and Transform Reconstructed DALL-E Face Images
 Directories: Project root, DALLE_images, TRANSFORMED_DALLE_images

-1. **image_dataset_transformer.ipynb**: ran this notebook to generate and transform the DALLE images based on the facial descriptions of each row in 1k_CLoudResearch_study/1k_dataset_output.csv. some descriptions threw Content Policy Violation errors due to the facial descriptions in the prompt, so images could not be generated for these rows.
+1. **image_dataset_transformer.ipynb**: ran this notebook to generate and transform the DALLE images based on the facial descriptions of each row in 1k_CLoudResearch_study/1k_dataset_output.csv.
+Some descriptions threw Content Policy Violation errors due to the facial descriptions in the prompt, so images could not be generated for these rows.
 DALL-E images are saved as jpgs and written to the folder DALLE_images.
 After DALLE photos are generated, they are transformed to fit the dimensions and style of the original image.
 The DALLE images are cropped to the same dimensions as their corresponding original image, and a rudimentary version of the white oval (that covers the background of the original image) is applied to the DALL-E image to ensure similarity / accuracy is not confounded by white space.
 The transformed DALLE images are saved to the directory TRANSFORMED_DALLE_images

-### Implement CNN and assess similarity between AI generated image and original image
+### Implement CNN and quantify the similarity between AI generated image and original image
+Directory: 1k-MTurk-Images-Experiment, TRANSFORMED_DALLE_images, image_feature_df

+1. **data_ethics_project_cnn_post_model_analysis.ipynb**: Ran this notebook to implement the CLIP CNN as well as determine the cosine similarity for each original image and AI-generated image.
+To run the CNN, we first used the dataframes containing the filenames for each real and AI-generated image and then retrieved the corresponding image from the 1k-MTurk-Images-Experiment and TRANSFORMED_DALLE_images directories.
+After preprocessing and encoding the PIL image, we stored the encoded image features into rows.
+This process yielded two separate output dataframes of features (one for the real image feature and one for the AI-generated image features), which we then saved as CSVs into the directory image_feature_df.
+With the image feature dataframes, we calculated the cosine similarity between the real image and AI-generated image by applying the cosine similarity function for each element in the dataframes.
+This resulted in a list of similarity scores, where each score corresponded to a real image-AI Image pair.